kenjennings/Atari-Breakout76/README03Gameplay.md

 Bricks in the Red row are worth 7 points.

 The game plays one tone for each point added.
 However, the game adds all the points to the player's score immediately.
-Therefore, for high point bricks the game will need to multi-task the tones over a number of frames.

 **PADDLE**